 Designed around the 1200P movement - the world's thinnest self-winding movement - the 1290P self-winding minute repeater movement measures a mere 4.8 mm thick, a record for thinness in its class.
 Operating the sliding bolt at 9 o’clock triggers the minute repeater function that indicates the time by sounds, generated by the vibrations of a gong struck by hammers.
 These were developed in steel for an optimum trade-off between stability and weight.
 The gong has been designed in one piece to allow better transmission of vibrations - and therefore sound - through the cushion-shaped movement and case.
 The case was hollowed out to a maximum to provide the best possible resonance.
 The movement is equipped with a flywheel to ensure a regular chiming rate from start to finish.
 Whereas a conversation reaches on average 65 decibels, the 1290P self-winding minute repeater movement offers an impressive sound intensity of not less than 64 decibels of incredible purity.
 Sounding in the fifth octave, the hours are chimed in G-sharp, while the minutes are counted in A-sharp.
 Not content with simply designing the chime to be both intense and regular, the Piaget watchmaking Manufacture has also worked on the timbre and managed to create a rich sound with three almost harmonic partials.
 This movement inaugurates the most prestigious level of finishing ever made by Piaget: what it calls “finitions image” (“image finish”).
 Embodying the motto "Toujours faire mieux que nécessaire" ("Always do better than necessary"), these decorations are entirely crafted by hand using a file on all the movement's components.
-The movement features decorations demanding the most advanced know-how of the only the best craftsmen: bevelled bridges, finely hand-drawn, sunburst or circular satin-brushed wheels, pink gold colored platinum oscillating weight and screws, and a polished mirror finish.
+The movement features decorations demanding the most advanced know-how of the only the best craftsmen: bevelled bridges, finely hand-drawn, sunburst or circular satin-brushed wheels, rose gold colored platinum oscillating weight and screws, and a polished mirror finish.